 Motivation.
-Get the person with substance use disorder to agree that he has a problem and needs help.
+Get the person with substance use disorder to agree that they have a problem and need help.

 Action plan.
 Create a strategy for recovery with step-by-step goals and guidelines.

-Gently warn your loved one about what each friend or family member will do if he refuses treatment.
-For example, you might say you will no longer join him if he wants "a drink or two to unwind" after work.
+Gently warn your loved one about what each friend or family member will do if they refuse treatment.
+For example, you might say you will no longer join them if they want "a drink or two to unwind" after work.